-Q25: Under the contract, the main contractor is required to carry out rectification works during the defect liability period.
+- Q26.
+Under the contract, the main contractor is required to carry out rectification works during the defect liability period.
 However, since the main contractor did not want to rectify this defect, another contractor is hired by developer to rectify the poor workmanship done by the main contractor and as a result additional cost is incurred.
-What is the GST treatment on this?

-A25: (a) Deduct the cost of rectification work from the retention sum.
+What is the GST treatment on this? - A26.
+The developer can recover the amount for rectification of defect in two ways: - (a) Deduct the cost of rectification work from the retention sum.